geo-tp/Django-Api-Auth-Bootstrap/README.md

 This project uses readthedocs template to manage documentation.
 You can see it in `docs` folder.
 Please visit https://readthedocs.org/ for more information.

-When dev server is lauched, visit http://localhost:8000/api/v1/documentation/ to access endpoints debug.
+When dev server is lauched, visit http://localhost:8000/api/v1/endpoints/ to access endpoints utilities.

 Routes